Regal Warren Old Town Theater closure sign of struggling movie industry

 Employees at Regal Warren West confirmed the Old Town location is set to close this week.

-As of Monday, the website for the Old Town theater would not allow customers to book tickets past Wednesday, which was not the case for other regal locations in Wichita.
+As of Monday, the website for the Warren Old Town Theatre would not allow customers to book tickets past Wednesday, which was not the case for other Regal locations in Wichita.

-However, the theater’s closure is not an isolated incident.
+However, the closure is not an isolated incident.
 The pandemic put movie theaters in an unsteady position.
-The ongoing writers’ and actors’ strikes dealt more blows to the big screen.
+The ongoing writers and actors strike dealt more blows to the big screen.

 “All of the major theater chains are scrambling for their lives, I think, right now,” said Dr. Larry Straub, Newman University Associate Professor of Management.

-Straub said that the Old Town theater’s closure did not come as a surprise.
+Straub said that the Warren Old Town Theatre’s closure did not come as a surprise.
 Years of difficulties built up to the shutdown.

 “They (movie theaters) just keep taking one body blow after another,” Straub said.
 “It’s been a really challenging time for them.”